WannacryWarrior/Granular-MDC-Server-Plan-2-Onboarding/readme.md

 - Start with Defender for Cloud - Server plan 2 in a Disabled/Off state, on the subscription in scope
 - The Subscription ID of the Subscription in scope

-## Step 1:Create Tag values and apply to machines
+## Step 1: Create tag values and apply to machines

 1. Download,execute and authenicate [AZVM_Tagger.ps1]():
 ![Screenshot:AzVM_Tagger.ps1 Logon](Screenshots/Picture1.png)